The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie experiences.

 According to the website, "Faneuil Hall was founded in 1742 by Peter Faneuil as a central marketplace for crops and livestock in downtown Boston."

-In 1826, the marketplace was expanded to include Quincy Market.
+In 1826, the marketplace expanded to include Quincy Market.
 The four-column facade and portico were built in the Greek Revival style.

 Today, the halls are full of food vendors, restaurants, and bars.
 I took a walk through Quincy Market and wanted to eat every oversized cookie and cupcake I saw.